DoctorKisow/DoctorKisow/README.md

 [![doctorkisow](https://raw.githubusercontent.com/DoctorKisow/DoctorKisow/main/doctorkisow-banner.png)][3]

-## Doctor Kisow
+## Matthew R. Kisow, D.Sc.
-Information systems professor with a passion for learning and sharing my knowledge with others as publicly as possible.
+Matthew is a network engineer and educator whom is passionate about learning and sharing that knowledge with others, as publicly as possible.
+Technology has the power to build community, inspire creation and elevate people.
+I enjoy working with open-source software and open-source projects and endeavor to broaden technology and accessibility to everyone.

 ## Skills
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=7353df)